tomcastleman/laravel-memcached-plus/README.md

     | Session Cache Store
     |--------------------------------------------------------------------------
     |
-    | When using the "memcached" session driver, you may specify a cache store
+    | When using the "apc" or "memcached" session drivers, you may specify
-    | that should be used for these sessions.
-This should correspond to a
+    | a cache store that should be used for these sessions.
+This should
-    | store in your cache configuration options which uses the memcached
+    | correspond to a store in your cache configuration.
+By default,
-    | driver.
+    | the driver name will be used as the store.
     |
     */

-    'memcached_store' => 'memcachier',
+    'store' => null,

 ```

 ## laravel-memcached-plus in action